 In the latest round of problems for the Boeing 737MAX, the FAA is taking a serious look into aircraft wiring.
 The issue is wiring bundles in the tail of the aircraft that could chafe causing incomplete or short circuits.
 Incomplete circuits could cause a loss of directional control of the aircraft.
 Short circuits can overheat and start an aircraft fire.
 I first reported on the problem in this post from January 6, 2020.

 All aircraft have miles of electrical wiring running the length and width of the aircraft.
 These wires service aircraft controls, mechanical functions, HVAC, passenger services and more.
 The current version of the 737 has about 42 miles of wire in the airframe.
 Wires that go to common destinations in the aircraft are loomed together into wire bundles.
 It is a wire bundle in the tail section of the 737MAX that is at risk.
 Wire bundles must be constructed and installed in a way that there is no movement of the wire so that it becomes either loose or chafed.
 Chafing is caused by wire movement against the airframe which causes the insulation to wear out.
-Loss of insulation can lead to short or incomplete circuits.
+Loss of insulation can lead to short or incomplete circuits as noted by the First Defense Insulation company.
 The critical nature of this wire bundle handles the control or the rudder (yaw) which is the left and right steering of the aircraft.
 The control over the elevators (pitch) the up and down control movement is also affected.

 737MAX Certification Issues